Witiko/doctoral-thesis/main.md

 they insignificant for $D\geq 600$, which indicates that the part-of-speech relation has been distributed between different token embedding features.

+We show the probabilities $P(i ⇒ j)$ produced by one of our algorithms in Figure \ref{fig:formal-concept-analysis-with-quantized-token-embeddings}.

 #### Future Work

-Future work should investigate whether formal concept analysis can be used to extract a taxonomy of type-of word relations from quantized token embeddings.
+Future work should investigate whether formal concept analysis can be used to extract type-of word relations from quantized token embeddings.

 #### Reproducibility